markmur/dotfiles/README.md

 # dotfiles

-Based on the wonderful dotfiles from [Mathias Byens](https://github.com/mathiasbynens/dotfiles)

 ## Installation

 **Note:** These dotfiles are specific to my setup.
 They should not be used blindly without reviewing the code first.